 “Right away others began inviting me to do things with them outside of our group time.
 They also told me about the Gathering, a mid-week service for young adults.”

 Hilary’s experience with Rooted continued beyond that first group.
 As she got more connected at the church, she found opportunities to serve.
 She co-led her first Rooted group within a few months.
 She also began serving in the Gathering, where her gifts for mercy, teaching, and intercessory prayer naturally began to express.
 It was a heady time of new friends, new volunteer opportunities, and even new roommates.
-But one question still lingered, “I kept wondering why I was still at the garage door company.
-If that was temporary, or like my sister Sarah said, ‘Maybe God wants you to do something else.’”
+But one question still lingered, “I kept wondering why I was still at the garage door company—I kept getting a feeling that God was up to something new."

 But Hillary felt like she’d already bridged that gap in North Carolina and wondered if the program was a good fit.
 Even so, Kale was relentless, introducing her to the residency director, Alex Lessler, and recommending her as a candidate.
 As Alex got to know her better, he asked her if she might consider a residency in the Connections ministry.
 When Alex described how Connections worked, something clicked.
 Hilary realized that God has always been using her to help connect people with Him, each other, and the Church.